 This course introduces the fundamental concepts of and computations related to DC/AC electricity.
 Emphasis is placed on DC/AC circuits, components, operation of test equipment; and other related topics.
-Upon completion, students should be able to construct, verify, and troubleshoot, and repair simple DC/AC circuits.
+Upon completion, students should be able to construct, verify, and analyze simple DC/AC circuits.

-ELC 113 Basic Wiring I
+ELC 113 Residential Wiring